 Ground pork is browned with onions in oil and seasoned generously with salt, pepper, garlic powder, smoked paprika, dried oregano, and crushed red pepper flakes.
 Then the meat is simmered with tomato sauce and a little water for about 15 minutes to allow it to cook thoroughly.

-After adding spaghetti noodles, diced tomatoes, and green peas, it’s all tossed together in one big pot until the pasta is cooked through – usually 12-15 minutes.
+After adding spaghetti noodles, diced tomatoes, and green peas, it’s all tossed together in one big pot until the pasta is cooked through, usually ten minutes to thicken the spaghetti sauce.
 One taste of this delicious dish will have you coming back for more!

 Asian Basil Pad Kra Pao